Pasco East median real estate price is $330,609, which is less expensive than 90.1% of Washington neighborhoods and 56.4% of all U.S. neighborhoods.

 Pasco East is a suburban neighborhood (based on population density) located in Pasco, Washington.

-Pasco East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Pasco East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Pasco East neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 In Pasco East, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Pasco East is very tight compared to the demand for property here.